alallier/reload/README.md

 1. In an [Express](http://expressjs.com/) application, allowing your whole project to utilize reload when the code is altered
 2. As a command line application to serve up static HTML files and be able to reload when the code is altered

+Each will require different modes of installing.
+Please see the respective section below

 Using reload in Express
 ---
 When used with Express **reload creates** a new Express route for reload.
 When you restart the server, the client will detect the server being restarted and automatically refresh the page.